BAndreeaM/BAndreeaM/manual_testing_jira_OpenCart.md

 _Entry Criteria for OpenCart E-commerce Shop App Testing_

 - The business requirements must be finalizate: All functional and non-functional requirements for the application must be clearly documented and understood by the testing team.
-This includes the functionalities of each module (Categories, Products, Subscriptions, etc.) and the desired user experience.
+This includes the functionalities of each module (Categories, Products, Subscriptions, etc.) and the desired user experience
-- The roles must have been allocated: Each tester is assigned their role in testing, this testing team should be properly trained, knowing the functionality of the application and the testing methodologies to be used.
+- The roles must have been allocated: Each tester is assigned their role in testing, this testing team should be properly trained, knowing the functionality of the application and the testing methodologies to be used
 - The test plan must be finished and sent to the stakeholders
 - The project risks must have been identified and mitigated
 - Developed test cases: Detailed test cases should be created that describe the steps to verify each functionality.
-These test cases should cover both positive and negative scenarios to ensure thorough testing.
+These test cases should cover both positive and negative scenarios to ensure thorough testing
 - Established test environment: A dedicated test environment that mirrors the production environment as closely as possible should be set up.
-This ensures that any issues identified during testing are relevant to real-world application deployment.
+This ensures that any issues identified during testing are relevant to real-world application deployment
 - Prepared test data: A variety of test data sets simulating real-world scenarios should be prepared for testing.
-This includes product data, customer accounts and orders with different variants (payment methods, shipping options, etc.).
+This includes product data, customer accounts and orders with different variants (payment methods, shipping options, etc.)
 - Define the objectives of testing and the accepted level of quality

 #### 2.1.3 Exit criteria defined

 -	90%  or more of the tests are passed
 -	No critical issues have status open
 -	All detected errors have been reported